 When dress shopping, look for a dress in a color that will not make your skin look dull or orange.
 Even just a subtle variation in fabric color can make a big difference!

-First we need to establish the difference between skin color and skin undertone…
+First we need to establish the difference between skin shade and skin undertone…

 Most wedding fabric color guides recommended wedding dress colors according to skin shade categories.
 Skin shade means colors of our actual skin, such as Dark, Brown, Olive, Medium, and Fair skin.